ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

    };
    ```

-3. The AMP Viewer responds to the AMP Document by also using `postMessage()`.
+3. The Viewer responds to the AMP Document by also using `postMessage()`.

    <img src="https://avatars1.githubusercontent.com/u/14114390?v=3&s=200" height="100px"></img>